The Todd L. Peterson Post-Graduate Fellowship in Health Care Administration

 The Administrative Fellowship program was created at UNC Hospitals in 1982.
 Because of this history, the purpose of the Fellowship program is broadly understood within the hospital and by Executive leadership at UNC Health Care.
 Projects that Fellows participate in will be both meaningful to the system and of significant depth so as to provide a rich education.

 Fellows have the flexibility to pursue and develop his or her own interests.
-To facilitate this, Fellows at UNC Hospitals will directly report to:
+To facilitate this, Fellows at UNC Hospitals will work with:

 History of the Administrative Fellowship Program